Email etiquette 101: Using Bcc vs. Cc

 For example, if you write an email asking about the status of a project, place the projects’ main contributors in the “To” field.
 By doing so, they will know they’re expected to respond or take appropriate action.
 They will also receive all future email replies included in the email chain.

 “Cc” stands for “carbon copy.”
 When you place a recipient in the “Cc” field, they’ll receive a copy of the email.
-However, it’s implied that they aren’t the direct recipient.
+However, it’s implied that these other recipients aren’t the direct recipient in this conversation.
 That’s why “Cc” is commonly understood to mean “courtesy copy.”

 When should you use the “Cc” field?